Day 1: Sat 20 April 2024 – London - Tbilisi

 We depart London, flying overnight arriving in Tbilisi early on Tuesday morning.

-Day 2: Tue 20 April – Anuanuri Forest and Terek River Valley
+Day 2: Sun 21 April – Ananuri Forest and Terek River Valley

-Upon arrival, and after time to freshen up, we meet our local guide and begin driving north towards the Greater Caucasus Mountains.
+Upon arrival, and after time to freshen up, we meet our local guide and drive north towards the Greater Caucasus Mountains.
 Our first birding will be at nearby Ananuri Forest, (approximately an hour from the airport) where mixed woodland beside the Zhinvali Reservoir will be buzzing with birdsong.
-The morning chorus from Nightingale, Redstart, Tree Pipit and a range of warblers will be a nice start, while Semi-collared and Red-breasted Flycatcher, and newly arrived Green Warbler are key targets here.
-Continuing, and as the former military road winds more steeply into the hills to Gudauri we expect our first upland specialists, including Alpine and Red-billed Chough, Ring Ouzel, Black Redstart and Alpine Accentor before reaching Stepantsminda by the afternoon.
+The morning chorus from Nightingale, Redstart, Tree Pipit and a range of warblers will be a great start, while Semi-collared and Red-breasted Flycatcher, and newly arrived Green Warbler are key targets here.
+Continuing as the former military road winds more steeply into the hills to Gudauri, we expect our first upland specialists, including Alpine and Red-billed Chough, Ring Ouzel, Black Redstart and Alpine Accentor before reaching Stepantsminda by the afternoon.

-Once settled into our comfortable hotel, we have some time to explore the surroundings of the town and the adjacent Terek River Valley.
+Once settled into our comfortable hotel, we have some time to explore the surroundings of the town and adjacent Terek River Valley.
 Here, vegetation dominated by dense Sea Buckthorn is the favoured habitat of Güldenstädt’s Redstart and Great Rosefinch.
-Two key targets of the Kazbegi mountainous region, both are easier to encounter at this time of year when they occur at lower altitudes and in small concentrations before relocating to higher ground to breed.
+These are two key targets of the mountainous Kazbegi region, easier to encounter at this time of year when they occur at lower altitudes and in small concentrations before relocating to higher ground to breed.
 Shore Lark, Rock Bunting, Water and Red-throated Pipit, (Caucasian) Twite, Barred Warbler and a few raptors may also be encountered before the day is out and we return to our hotel in Stepantsminda where we stay for three nights.

-We enjoy two full days in the mountains, allowing us more opportunities to see, or appreciate our key birding targets.
+We enjoy two full days in the mountains, allowing us more opportunities to find and appreciate some key birding targets.
 On one day we head out pre-breakfast to Kuro Gorge, arriving as the sun rises over the Caucasus range hoping for a memorable encounter with two specialists of the region.
 Here, endemic Caucasian Snowcock will be at their most vocal in the early morning, which can often prove essential in finding them.
-Caucasian Black Grouse is the other target, always at their most active early in the morning, when they may be watched displaying on the Rhododendron covered slopes.
+Caucasian Black Grouse is the other target, always at their most active early in the morning, when they may be found displaying on the rhododendron covered slopes.

-We will also visit Trusso and then later the same day Daraiali Monastery, which on the border with Russia resides among some of the most spectacular mountain landscapes in all of Georgia!
-While bird species in the mountains is limited than other habitats, each is special with Rufous-tailed Rock Thrush, Red-fronted Serin and stunning Wallcreeper offering unforgettable splashes of colour.
+We also visit Trusso, and later the same day Dariali Monastery on the border with Russia, among some of the most spectacular mountain landscapes in all of Georgia.
+While bird species in the mountains are more limited than other habitats, many are special, with Rufous-tailed Rock Thrush, Red-fronted Serin and stunning Wallcreeper offering unforgettable splashes of colour.
 On the lookout for raptors, Lammergeier, Griffon Vulture, Golden and Eastern Imperial Eagle and ‘Steppe’ Buzzard are all possible and we search for shy Mountain (Caucasian) Chiffchaff too.
 We visit Gergeti, to explore vibrant meadows for endemic flowers and should also encounter East Caucasian Tur, a mountain dwelling goat native to the region.

-Day 5: Fri 23 April - Stepantsminda to Sighnaghi
+Day 5: Wed 24 April - Stepantsminda to Dedoplistskaro

 After some final birding around Stepantsminda, we drive east stopping at Cross Pass, the highest viewpoint at Gudauri.
-One of the best-known areas for White-winged Snowfinch, they can be tricky to find and while searching we will likely see other species including Shorelark, Alpine Accentor and raptors.
+One of the best-known areas for White-winged Snowfinch, which can be hard to find.
+We may see other species including Shorelark, Alpine Accentor and raptors.
 Returning to lower altitudes, we have options to revisit Ananuri, or instead the rich woodland at Bodorna for forest dwellers with Black Woodpecker, Red-backed Shrike, Woodlark, Dipper and Ortolan in mind.
-Our longest driving day, we will aim to reach our hotel at Sighnaghi by mid-afternoon to rest before being invited to a traditional Georgian wine tasting to celebrate our mountain achievements.
-Overnight Sighnaghi for three nights.
+Our longest driving day, we aim to reach our hotel at Dedoplistskaro by mid-afternoon to rest before we take dinner and celebrate our mountain achievements.
+Overnight Dedoplistskaro for three nights.

-The famed Chachuna Reserve and Mta Dali Dam will be our destination today, where the farmland and wide-open plains are home to an astonishing number, and variety of species.
-Among those we seek are Rock Sparrow, Isabelline, Black-eared, Finsch's and Pied Wheatear, Black-headed Bunting, Red-backed, Lesser Grey and Woodchat Shrike, Short-toed and Lesser Short-toed Lark, Hoopoe, European Bee-eater, Roller and Rose-coloured Starling.
+The famed Chachuna Reserve and Mt Dali Dam are our destinations today, where farmland and wide-open plains are home to an astonishing number and variety of species.
+We seek Rock Sparrow, Isabelline, Black-eared, Finsch's and Pied Wheatear, Black-headed Bunting, Red-backed, Lesser Grey and Woodchat Shrike, Short-toed and Lesser Short-toed Lark, Hoopoe, European Bee-eater, Roller and Rose-coloured Starling.
 Hunting raptors will be plentiful and perhaps include Honey Buzzard, Short-toed, Booted, Spotted and Lesser, Steppe, White-tailed and Eastern Imperial Eagle, Pallid and Montagu’s Harrier and Lesser Kestrel.
-We visit Mta Dali Dam, an artificial reservoir located at the base of the Iori River which acts as a supporting pool for the larger Mingechevir Water Reservoir.
+We visit Mta Dali Dam, an artificial reservoir located at the base of the Iori River which acts as a supporting pool for the larger Mingachevir Water Reservoir.
 In a real birding paradise, and just one step away from Azerbaijan, the habitats here are attractive to semi-desert species including Black Francolin, Menetries's Warbler and more.

 Later, we drive to Eagle Canyon, one of the best and most attractive raptor viewpoints in eastern Georgia.
-With tremendous views over the Alazani River Valley it is a well named, hosting breeding Peregrine, Griffon and Egyptian Vulture and other expected raptors include Honey Buzzard, Black Kite, Steppe, Long-legged and Rough-legged Buzzard, Pallid and Montagu’s Harrier, Eastern Imperial, Spotted and Lesser Spotted, Steppe, Booted and Short-toed Eagle.
-Black Stork and many passerines are also present in this area – a great afternoon watching the skies!
+With tremendous views over the Alazani River Valley it is well named, hosting breeding Eastern Imperial, Spotted and Lesser Spotted, Steppe, Booted and Short-toed Eagle, as well as Peregrine, Griffon and Egyptian Vulture.
+Other expected raptors include Honey Buzzard, Black Kite, Steppe, Long-legged and Rough-legged Buzzard, Pallid and Montagu’s Harrier, and Black Stork and many passerines are also present in this area – a great afternoon watching the skies!

 Today we visit the David Gareji Monastery, an area consisting of Mediterranean-type arid land and multi-coloured clay hills covered with shrub and steppe-like vegetation.
 David Gareji itself is a Monastery complex built by Christian Monks in the 5th Century, which alongside being one of the most interesting sites in Georgia is also great for wildlife.
 Native Egyptian, Black and Griffon Vulture and Eastern Imperial Eagle are main attractions, and habitats surrounding the complex hold Blue Rock Thrush, Rock Sparrow, Calandra Lark, Eurasian Penduline Tit, Western Rock Nuthatch, Rock Bunting, Menetries’s and Eastern Orphean Warbler, Common and Siberian Stonechat and Rose-coloured Starling.
 Much of the day will be spent exploring the site, before we head towards Tbilisi where we stay for the next two nights.